Houthis say they attacked three targets in Israel

-DOHA, August 3. /TASS/.
-The Houthis from Yemen's rebel Ansar Allah movement have attacked three targets in Israel, including the port of Haifa, with the use of drones, the movement’s military spokesperson Yahya Saree said.
+DOHA, August 8. /TASS/.
+The Houthis from Yemen's rebel Ansar Allah movement have attacked three targets in Israel, including Ben Gurion airport, with the use of drones, the movement’s military spokesperson Yahya Saree said.

 Following the escalation of the conflict in the Gaza Strip in 2023, the Yemeni rebel movement Ansar Allah (the Houthis) warned Israel that it would shell its territory while barring ships associated with the Jewish state from passing through the waters of the Red Sea and the Bab el-Mandeb Strait until Tel Aviv ceased its military operation against Palestinian radical group Hamas in the embattled enclave.
 Since mid-November 2023, dozens of civilian ships have been attacked by the Houthi in the Red Sea and the Gulf of Aden.